 Collaborations between sponsors and settlement organizations are very briefly and incompletely addressed in the literature.
-Due to the recent development and grassroots nature of many sponsor-settlement collaborations, most of the examples of collaborations are found in grey literature such as conference presentations, annual reports, working papers, and preliminary findings from new studies.
+Most of the examples of collaborations are found in grey literature such as conference presentations, annual reports, working papers, and preliminary findings from new studies.

-Below is outlined a number of the kinds of collaborations that are currently being tested, implemented, or have been successful in promoting greater integration of settlement support from various actors in the support of PSR.
+Below are a few types of collaborations that are currently being tested, implemented, or have been successful in promoting greater integration of settlement support from various actors in support of sponsored refugees.